MimmyJau/mimmyjau.github.io/src/pages/posts/ycombinator.md

       (* n (factorial (- n 1)))))
 ```

 The body of `factorial` references itself on the last line, and it can only do that because the function has a name.
-Regardless of programming language, you'll find this typical of most recursive function: **it has a name, and that name is used in the body of the function**.
+Regardless of programming language, you'll find this typical of most recursive functions: **they have a name, and that name is used in the body of the function**.

 Which brings us back to the original question: can you implement recursion if functions aren't allowed to reference themselves (either because they're anonymous, non-recursive, or combinators)? [^anonymous]

-[^combinator]: Functions that don't have access to free variables—i.e. functions that can only access functions declared in its body or that were passed as parameters—are call **combinators**.
+[^combinator]: Functions that don't have access to free variables (i.e. variables that aren't parameters or that aren't defined in the body of the function) are call **combinators**.
 For example, the definition of `factorial` above is not a combinator, since the reference to `factorial` in the last line is a reference to a free variable.

 [^anonymous]: Anonymous functions by themselves cannot be recursive since they don't have a name to self-reference.
 For a similar reason, combinators cannot by themselves be recursive.
 For the purposes of this discussion, anonymous functions, non-recursive functions, and combinators are the same.
 # Explanation